sundews/Sundew.DiscriminatedUnions/README.md

             SubtractionExpression subtractionExpression => Evaluate(subtractionExpression.Lhs) - Evaluate(subtractionExpression.Rhs),
             MultiplicationExpression multiplicationExpression => Evaluate(multiplicationExpression.Lhs) * Evaluate(multiplicationExpression.Rhs),
             DivisionExpression divisionExpression => Evaluate(divisionExpression.Lhs) / Evaluate(divisionExpression.Rhs),
-            ValueExpression valueExpression => valueExpression.Value,
         };
 }
 ```

+#### Enum evaluation
+As of version 5.1, regular enums can also use the DiscriminatedUnion attribute causing the analyzer to exhaustively check switch statements and expressions.

 ## Generator features
 As mentioned a source generator is automatically activated for generating factory methods when the partial keyword is specified.
 In addition, the DiscriminatedUnion attribute can specify a flags enum (GeneratorFeatures) to control additional code generation.

-* Segregate - Generates an extension method for IEnumerable<Union> that segregates all items into buckets of the different result.
+* Segregate - Generates an extension method for IEnumerable<TUnion> that segregates all items into buckets of the different result.

 ## Supported diagnostics:
 | Diagnostic Id | Description                                                            | Code Fix  |